 Geekedu also offers a free trial class.
 This 60-minute class introduces kids to coding.
 It is a private session with one of our qualified instructors who will build a personalized learning plan for your child.
 Your instructor is a professional who has studied at a top university or an industry expert who has worked at a noteworthy tech company.
 It's a great way to try out online coding classes without any commitment!

 Full Coding Curriculum

 Geekedu offers coding classes for every child - from beginner to advanced.
 We have a unique program designed to help kids understand how coding works and what it does.
 You’ll grow with the program.
 Start with the basics and continue learning until you’re ready for a competition or a university application.

 Affordable Tuition Plan

-high-quality coding education at an affordable price.
+High-quality coding education at an affordable price!
 60-minute classes start as low as $32.
-Tuition prices are based on how many classes you want to take in a month.
-You can start with 4 weekly classes a month and work up to 3 classes per week.
-We want every kid to be able to gain the best coding education while fitting it into their life, price range, and schedule.
+Tuition prices are based on how many classes your child takes per month.
+They can start with 4classes a month and work up to 3 classes per week.
+We want every child to be able to gain the best coding education, while fitting their passion for technology into your budget and their busy schedule.

 Thank you for reading our What is Coding for Kids Guide.